Jack Roosevelt Robinson

 Major league player

 Rickey went ahead anyway, naming Robinson the Dodgers' starting first baseman for the 1947 season.
-Dodgers' manager Leo Durocher squelched a threatened strike by several Dodgers' players who didn't want to play with an African American teammate, and Commissioner Happy Chandler did the same when other teams threatened to refuse to play the Dodgers.
-Robinson also faced on-field taunting by opposing teams and fans.
+In spring training, Dodgers' manager Leo Durocher squelched a threatened strike by several Dodgers' players who didn't want to play with an African American teammate, and Commissioner Happy Chandler did the same when other teams threatened to refuse to play the Dodgers.
+Unfortunately for him, Durocher, who immediately recognized Robinson's potential greatness and badly wanted him in his line-up, was suspended for socializing with gamblers just before the start of the season.
+Coach Clyde Sukeforth was thus interim manager on Opening day, and two days later was succeeded by Burt Shotton, a mild-mannered older man who did not have it in his temperament to fight on behalf of his players the way Durocher did.
+As a result, Robinson faced a lot of on-field taunting by opposing teams and fans.
 Despite the turmoil, Robinson proved himself, batting .297, leading the league with 29 stolen bases, and winning the newly created BBWAA Rookie of the Year Award.
-He also was was voted Rookie of the Year by The Sporting News (which had opposed integration).
+He also was was voted Rookie of the Year by The Sporting News, which had opposed integration.
 The BBWAA Award was officially named for Jackie Robinson in 1997.
+The date of his major league debut, April 15th is now celebrated annually throughout Major League Baseball.
+While Robinson was the first black player of the modern era, he was soon joined by a few other pioneers, such as Larry Doby, Willard Brown and Hank Thompson in the American League, and his own teammate, Dan Bankhead, the first African American pitcher, who made his debut in late August.
+The Dodgers won the pennant and reached the World Series that year, bowing to the New York Yankees in seven games.
+There was no going back to segregation after that.

 With his place in baseball firmly established, Robinson went on to great success.
-He was moved to a more natural postion, second base, in 1948.
-In 1949, he won the NL batting title and was named the NL MVP.
-Besides winning the batting title in 1949, he led the league in stolen bases (2nd time) and runs produced - besides finishing in the top five in several other batting departments.
+He was moved to a more natural position, second base, in 1948.
+In 1949, he won the National League batting title and was named the NL MVP.
+Besides winning the batting title in 1949, he led the league in stolen bases (for the 2nd time) and runs produced - besides finishing in the top five in several other batting departments.
 Later in his career he was moved away from second base, dividing his time between third base and the outfield.
-The Dodgers attempted to trade Robinson to the New York Giants, but Robinson refused to report to his new team and retired instead.
-In his 10 years with the Dodgers, they won the NL pennant six times and the World Series once.
+The Dodgers attempted to trade Robinson to the New York Giants after the 1956 season, but Robinson refused to report to his new team and retired instead.
+In his 10 years with the Dodgers, they won the NL pennant six times and the World Series once, in 1955.

-Following his playing career, Robinson served as Vice President of Chock Full O'Nuts, a coffee chain that made a point of hiring African Americans, and on the board of directors of the NAACP.
+Following his playing career, Robinson served as Vice President of Chock Full O'Nuts, a coffee chain that made a point of hiring African Americans, and was on the board of directors of the National Association for the Advancement of Colored People (NAACP).
 He remained active in civil rights and politics until late in his life.
 He was elected to the Hall of Fame in 1962, alongside Bob Feller, in his first year of eligibility.
 He was the first African American enshrined in the Hall.
+He was also briefly a broadcaster for ABC on Game of the Week telecasts, making him the first African-American broadcaster of major league baseball games.

 His number 42 has been retired across baseball in tribute to his career accomplishments.
 He was awarded the Congressional Gold Medal posthumously in 2003, only the second baseball player to receive the award.
 His life story has become much bigger than baseball; it is regularly taught to children as part of their school curriculum on civil rights, and he has been the subject of two major motion pictures: The Jackie Robinson Story (1950) in which Robinson played himself, and 42, released in 2013.